Business model

-A business model describes how an organization creates, delivers, and captures value, in economic, social, cultural or other contexts.
+A business model describes how a business organization creates, delivers, and captures value, in economic, social, cultural or other contexts.
+The model describes the specific way in which the business conducts itself, spends, and earns money in a way that generates profit.
 The process of business model construction and modification is also called business model innovation and forms a part of business strategy.

-In theory and practice, the term business model is used for a broad range of informal and formal descriptions to represent core aspects of an organization or business, including purpose, business process, target customers, offerings, strategies, infrastructure, organizational structures, sourcing, trading practices, and operational processes and policies including culture.
+In theory and practice, the term business model is used for a broad range of informal and formal descriptions to represent core aspects of an organization or business, including purpose, business process, target customers, offerings, strategies, infrastructure, organizational structures, profit structures, sourcing, trading practices, and operational processes and policies including culture.

 Context

 The literature has provided very diverse interpretations and definitions of a business model.
 A systematic review and analysis of manager responses to a survey defines business models as the design of organizational structures to enact a commercial opportunity.
 Further extensions to this design logic emphasize the use of narrative or coherence in business model descriptions as mechanisms by which entrepreneurs create extraordinarily successful growth firms.

 Business models are used to describe and classify businesses, especially in an entrepreneurial setting, but they are also used by managers inside companies to explore possibilities for future development.
 Well-known business models can operate as "recipes" for creative managers.
 Business models are also referred to in some instances within the context of accounting for purposes of public reporting.